StevenBlack/timesheet/README.md

 ```
 ## What I need

-All the above input consolidated on one line per day that looks like this:
+Those inputs are aggregated into one line of literate text, on one line per day, that looks like this:

 ```
-2021-12-01 Version 0.10.27 built, tested, and rolled out.
-After hours ... etc...
+2021-12-01 Afternoon coordination meeting with QA.  etc...
 ```

 ## Details

-The following refinements (should) apply:
+The following applies:

 ### Git tags (status: 🟢)